 When Fans Start Talking to Each Other

 When your audience starts talking to each other in your comments, you know you’re building something genuine, and they can feel it.
 They are doing a better job for you, in promotional terms, than you could ever achieve on your own.
 A community forms when fans connect with each other, not just with you.
-Encouraging fan interactions by highlighting them clearly shows you’re paying attention to their discussions.
-As I keep reiterating, the goal isn’t to have the most followers or even the most comments.
-It’s about creating a space where people genuinely want to spend time and engage with your content and, each other.
-Quality engagement will lead to everything else, and the gold dust that still is word-of-mouth promotion.
+Highlight fan interactions.
+Pin great comments.
+Share fan art in your stories.
+Shows you’re paying attention.
+Forget follower count.
+Forget comment count.
+Make your comments section a place where people hang out and talk to each other.
+Quality community beats massive audience.

 Create some opportunities for fans to help each other.
 Maybe someone asks about guitar tabs, and another fan offers to share them.
 Maybe someone mentions they’re going to your show alone, and another fan offers to meet up or include them in their group.
 These connections happen naturally in healthy fan communities.
-This isn’t going to happen overnight.
-Building genuine engagement takes time and consistent effort.
-But once you’ve got that core group of people who actually care about your music and want to be part of your creative process, everything else will become easier.
-They’ll share your content, defend you in comments, and become genuine advocates for your music in ways that paid advertising never can.
+This takes time.
+Months, not weeks.
+But once you’ve built that core 50-100 people who genuinely care, your career changes.

 Building Spaces for Deeper Connection

 Consider private Facebook groups or Discord servers for your most engaged fans.
 Create spaces for deeper conversations than the public comment sections allow.
-Not everyone needs to be included; exclusivity actually makes these spaces more valuable.
-Consider hosting regular Q&A sessions through Instagram Live, TikTok Live, or other dedicated platforms.
-Let your most engaged fans ask questions about your music, creative process, or even just what you’re listening to lately.
+Don’t include everyone.
+Exclusivity makes these spaces valuable.
+Host Q&A sessions once a month.
+Instagram Live.
+TikTok Live.
+Discord voice chat.
+Let your core 50-100 fans ask about your music, your creative process, what you’re currently obsessed with, what you’re listening to, whatever.
+Make them feel like insiders.
 Remember returning commenters and acknowledge them.
 “Hey Sarah, good to see you back in the comments!” makes people feel recognised and valued.
 It takes five seconds but creates a lasting connection and trust us, Sarah will remember that long after you may have forgotten.

 Quality Over Quantity Engagement

-100 people who genuinely care about your music and actively engage with your content are worth more than 10,000 passive followers who never interact with anything you post.
-These are the stark facts about social media in 2025.
-Engaged followers are quite simply far more likely to buy tickets, merchandise, and actually tell their friends about your music.
-They are also the ones who’ll drive hours to see you play, pre-save your releases, and share your content because they want to, not because you asked them to.
-Or, because they saw an advert.
-So, I’ll say it again,(respectfully) don’t chase vanity metrics like follower count or total likes.
 Focus on comments that show genuine connections, saves that indicate people want to return to your content, and shares that mean people are actively recommending you to others.
 You may have noticed some of your peers who don’t have as big a following as you, or are not as well known as you, but, they appear to be doing quite well?
 There’s the reason.
-Concentrate on the quality and you won’t go far wrong.
+Focus on quality.
+Not quantity.
+Always.

 Handling Different Types of Engagement